tensorflow/community/rfcs/20190411-string-unification.md

 Since TFLite provides generators and accessors for TFLite string tensors, the requisite changes needed to have TFLite conform to the `OffsetType` defined above is on the order of a ~20 line CL.
-The more difficult task is to find all uses of string tensors (internally, and potentially) in flat files, and coordinate their migration.
-Current exported TFLite string tensors are not marked with a version.
+Backwards compatibility can be maintained by creating a new TFLite enum for tstring separate from the existing kTfLiteString enum.